Our blog

 The journey is the reward - and we are always happy when the green path of indoor gardening produces beautiful flowers, tasty leaves or fruit!
 With its eight planting spaces, the GreenBox offers us plenty of opportunity to combine different plant species and try out new things.

-With the GreenBox, we can fulfill many horticultural wishes all year round: We can grow herbs that we need regularly for refinement.
+With the GreenBox, we can fulfill many horticultural wishes all year round: We can grow herbs that we need regularly for flavoring.
 Or varieties that are not available everywhere.
 Or even leafy vegetable varieties that are just starting to conquer the European market, such as komatsuna, mizuna or wasabi mustard herb.
 We can also enliven our spirits with summer flowers in the dreary half of the year.
-The GreenBox is also suitable for growing miniature versions of plants that are as tall as a man, such as tomatoes.
-Finally, it is ideal as an incubator and nursery for plants that we later want to transplant into larger pots or into the open ground.
+The GreenBox is also suitable for growing miniature versions of man-sized plants such as tomatoes.
+After all, it's great as an incubator and nursery for plants that we later want to transfer to larger pots or into the open ground.

 An early summer - with our own flowering splendor

-The PlantPlugs feed a variety of plants, including many types of flowers.
+The PlantPlugs feed a variety of plants, including many flower species.
 If winter's gloomy weather prospects offer no hope of improvement, we turn to seeds and PlantPlugs!
 The imitation daylight of the GreenBox gives the seeds the carefree feeling of summer.
-So we can enjoy our personal sea of flowers 5 - 7 weeks after sowing.
+This allows us to enjoy our personal sea of flowers 5 - 7 weeks after sowing.

-While herbs and leafy vegetables are usually intended for the cooking pot or salad bowl, most of us plant our flowers for purely visual enjoyment.
-With flowers such as the petunia should be treated in the same way: Although it is poisonous, its proud funnel-shaped flowers always evoke the feeling of a warm summer's day when you look at them.
-The non-toxic purslane roses with its many delightful little blossoms, creates little lights in several colors.
+While herbs and leafy vegetables are mostly intended for the cooking pot or salad bowl, most of us plant our flowers for purely visual enjoyment.
+Flowers such as petunia should be treated in the same way: Although it is poisonous, its proud funnel-shaped flowers always evoke the feeling of a warm summer's day when you look at them.
+In addition, the non-toxic portulaca roses with their many small, delightful flowers set off little lights in several colors.

-In addition to our living room, many flowers can also embellish our plate, tea or cake: the all-round genius marigold (also known as calendula) enchants us with the bright yellow-orange of its flowers.
-Naturopathy also makes use of the soothing effect of calendula on skin injuries, while the golden yellow of the petals adds a touch of sparkle to salads.
+Many different flowers can embellish not only our living room but also our plate, tea or cake: the all-round genius marigold (also known as calendula) enchants us with the bright yellow-orange of its flowers.
+Naturopathy also makes use of the soothing effect of the marigold on skin injuries, while the golden yellow of the petals adds a bright touch to salads.
 The unmistakable blue of the cornflower somehow always reminds us of a cornfield and brings a breeze of country life into our homes.
 Whether fresh or dried, this royal blue sets accents on dips or cheese platters.

-In addition to the summer meadow mix, we have also planted decorative dwarf sunflowers have also been experimented with.
+In addition to the summer meadow mix, we also experimented with decorative dwarf sunflowers .
 After sowing, we were able to record rapid growth success.
-Sunflowers need space for their roots, even the smallest members of their species - either in the garden or in a flower pot: when staged correctly, the friendly faces of the sunflowers add a touch of Tuscany to the balcony or living room.
+Sunflowers need space for their roots, even the smallest members of their species - either in the garden or in a flower pot: when staged correctly, the friendly faces of sunflowers add a touch of Tuscany to the balcony or living room.

 With the GreenBox to southern America: of treetops and fireballs

 Come with us into the jungle!
 The branched crowns of our cherry tomatoes are reminiscent of a jungle.
-The dwarf tomato Cherry Hail grows to a height of around 20 am and definitely catches the eye.
+The dwarf tomato Cherry Hail grows to around 20 am tall and definitely catches the eye.

-Many of us are only familiar with tomatoes when they are ripe, packed in plastic and waiting for us to pick them up in the vegetable section.
-When we pick up the cherry tomato Cherry Hail as it grows, this picture expands: we can easily pollinate the small, pale yellow blossom with a brush - or by hand, gently brushing through its flowers as they display their pollen.
+Many of us only know the tomato when it's ripe, packed in plastic and waiting for us to pick it up in the vegetable section.
+When we accompany the Cherry tomato Cherry Hail as it grows, this image expands: we can easily pollinate the small, light yellow blossom with a brush - or by gently brushing our hands through its flowers as they display their pollen.
 After pollination, the flower initially produces a tiny fruiting body, pale green and the size of a pin.
-Day by day, the volume of these little balls increases until they start to glow red!
+Day by day, the volume of these small spheres increases until they begin to glow red!

-Together with the mini tomato, the cherry tomato and chili mix relatively mild chili plants in stock.
-The industrious Spicy Passion brings even more brilliance to the forest with its smooth leaves and bright pods and produces new fruits after the harvest.
+Together with the mini tomato, the Cherry Tomato and Chili Mix has relatively mild chili plants in store.
+The hard-working Spicy Passion brings even more splendor to the forest with its smooth leaves and bright pods, and forms new fruits again after harvest.

 Dill and calendula, pak choi and cornflower?
 We plant what we want!
 With the 24 PlantPlugs in the Experimental Set, we are always flexible.

-The PlantPlug sets such as the Super-Vitamin-Mix or Asian leafy vegetables offer arranged and already tested planting programs to provide us with herbs or leafy vegetables for the preparation of healthy dishes or drinks such as smoothies.
-The Asian and the Italian herbal mix provide us with the herbal essentials for the respective national cuisines.
-The PlantPlugs of the Experimental Set come pure and are available to us for various planting experiments.
+The PlantPlug sets such as the Super Vitamin Mix or Asian Leafy Vegetables offer arranged and already tested planting programs to provide us with herbs or leafy vegetables for the preparation of healthy dishes or drinks such as smoothies.
+The Asian and the Italian herb mix provide us with the herbal essentials for the corresponding national cuisines.
+The PlantPlugs in the Experimental Set come pure and are available to us for various planting experiments.
 On the one hand, we can grow herbs that are not available in every (super)market.
 On the other hand, we can simply plant what we simply can't get enough of.

-The PlantPlugs in the Experimental Set are - as in our PlantPlug Sets - the perfect breeding ground for our plants: The substrate cones contain all the vital nutrients for herbs, salads, flowers or fruit to germinate, grow and thrive.
+The PlantPlugs in the Experimental Set are - as in our PlantPlug Sets - the perfect growing medium for our plants: The substrate cones contain all the vital nutrients for herbs, salads, flowers or fruit to germinate, grow and thrive.
 Naturally, they are free from any biocides, genetically modified substances or other harmful substances.

 The GreenBox - for the best start in life for larger plants